-If you have opted for Primary treatment of bracken - manual, then you should cut bracken at least twice in the first year (in May / June and again in July / August).
+If you have opted for Primary treatment of bracken - manual, then you should cut bracken at least twice in the first year (in May / June and again in July / August) as the fronds start to unfurl.
+More frequent cuts than this are beneficial in the early years, to prevent the plant photosynthesising.
+This results in the plant taking energy from the root system, weakening it over time.